justinmauldin7/scheduled_ride_service_app/README.md

   * [Built With](#built-with)

 ## Prompt
+   Unlike many other rideshares, we are a scheduled ride service and not an on-demand ride service.
+In our app for drivers, we show them a list of upcoming rides and they can pick the ones they want.
+Our goal is to show them the best rides for each driver first, so to that end we have an internal scoring system.
+In this exercise you will be implementing a slimmed down version of it.

    The primary goal of this exercise is for you to demonstrate how you think about testing, readability, and structuring a Rails application.
 We are also evaluating your ability to understand and implement requirements.

   * ### Specification: